antrea-io/antrea/docs/antrea-l7-network-policy.md

 the layer 7 criteria is also matched, otherwise it will be dropped.
 Therefore, any rules after a layer 7 rule will not be enforced for the traffic that match the layer 7 rule's layer 3/4 criteria.

 As of now, the only supported layer 7 protocol is HTTP.
-More protocols will be supported in the near future, and we welcome feature requests for protocols that you are interested in.
+Support for more protocols may be added in the future and we welcome feature requests for protocols that you are interested in.

 ### HTTP